A Clockwork Orange (film): Casting

 McDowell was chosen for the role of Alex after Kubrick saw him in the film if....
 (1968).
-When asking why he was picked for the role, Kubrick told him: "You can exude intelligence on the screen."
+When he asked why he was picked for the role, Kubrick told him: "You can exude intelligence on the screen."
 He also helped Kubrick on the uniform of Alex's gang, when he showed Kubrick the cricket whites he had.
 Kubrick asked him to put the box (jockstrap) not under but on top of the costume.

 Adaptation

 The cinematic adaptation of A Clockwork Orange (1962) was not initially planned.
 Terry Southern gave Kubrick a copy of the novel, but, as he was developing a Napoleon Bonaparte-related project, Kubrick put it aside.
 Kubrick's wife, in an interview, said she had given Kubrick the novel after having read it.
 Kubrick said: "I was excited by everything about it: the plot, the ideas, the characters, and, of course, the language.
 The story functions, of course, on several levels: political, sociological, philosophical, and, what's most important, on a dreamlike psychological-symbolic level."
 Kubrick wrote a screenplay faithful to the novel, saying: "I think whatever Burgess had to say about the story was said in the book, but I did invent a few useful narrative ideas and reshape some of the scenes."
 Kubrick based the script on the shortened US edition of the book, which omitted the final chapter.